kevin-ssy/CLIP_as_RNN/README.md

 ### Demo

 We have set up an online demo.
+Currently, the web demo does not support SAM since it's just a CPU-only server.
 You can check it out at: [here](https://huggingface.co/spaces/kevinssy/CLIP_as_RNN?logs=container)

 ### Run Demo Locally